aeichman/Robo-Arm/README.md

 In each DRV8825 slot there are 6 microstepping pins.
 On axis X, Z, E0, and E1 using a jumper, connect the m3 pins to enable 1/16 microstepping.
 For the Y axis jump m2 for 1/8 microstepping and on the expansion board, turn on switches 1 & 2 (m1 & m2) for 1/8 microstepping.

+# DRV8845 & A4988 Vref

+Plug driver into Ramps 1.4 board and connect power supply.
+Using a mulitmeter, touch the positive probe to the potentiometer and the negative to GND.
+Adjust multimeter to the Vref calcuated by the following equations. <br/>

+C = Current Limit of Steppper Motor <br/>
+Rs = Current sensor resistor <br/>

+DRV8845: Vref = C / 2 <br/>
+A4988: Vref = C _ 8 _ Rs <br/>

 # Code

 Test each individal stepper motor driver with StepperSetup.cc <br/>